Deflaimun/documentation-1/README.md

 <PartialExample name="Redpanda Docs" />
 ```

-The output of the file `docs/deploy/use-example.mdx` will be:
+The HTML output of the file `docs/deploy/use-example.mdx` will be:

 ```
 Hello Redpanda Docs
 This is text some content from _markdown-partial-example.md.
 ```

-In Redpanda documentation, save partials in a `shared` folder, with `shared` at the root of the directory that shares the same context.
-If the partial doc can be used in more contexts, go up on level in the file tree.
-For example, the `docs/deploy/kubernetes/shared` folder contains partials with k8s content that's imported by docs in `docs/deploy/kubernetes`; general partials are stored at `docs/shared` and used throughout the project.

 ## Limitations :warning:

 - **Headings**.
-Currently Docusaurus has a limitation in which the table of contents(the right navigation pane) doesn't display headings in partials.
+Currently Docusaurus has a limitation in which the table of contents (the right navigation pane) doesn't import headings in partials.
 See its [Docusaurus open issue](https://github.com/facebook/docusaurus/issues/3915).
 There's no know workaround.

 - **Relative links**.
-Relative links in partials will only work where they were created.
-For example, if your partial is saved in `docs/folderA/shared/_partial` and you want import it from `docs/folderB/folderC/my-file`, the relative link won't work, because the relative location is different. :bulb: Workaround: Use absolute links or use links as variables.
+Relative links still follows the file tree where they were created.
+The partials feature doesn't change the link destination.
+For example, if your partial is saved in `docs/folderA/shared/_partial` and you want import it from `docs/folderB/folderC/my-file`, the relative link won't work, because the relative location is physically different. :bulb: Workaround: Use absolute links or use links as variables.

 Examples of partials in Redpanda documentation: